They say don’t wait until identity theft happens to you. But who does identity theft actually happen to? The answers may surprise you.

 Target 4.
 Those who serve (especially abroad).

-Military life presents its own unique set of challenges beyond that of civilians — identity theft is no exception.
+Military life presents its own unique set of challenges beyond that of civilians — and identity theft is no exception.
 While military personnel look out for our nation’s security, too often no one is looking out for their information security.
 Or worse, people take advantage of their prolonged absence from home.

 The FTC’s “Consumer Protection Data Spotlight” reports that active-duty service members are 76% more likely to have their existing accounts (including bank accounts and credit cards) misused.
 They’re also 22% more likely to have their identity stolen to open a new account.